Snips-RS-User/Snips-Skill-JS-RaspPiSystem/README.md

 # Description

-WARNING : DEVELOPMENT IN PROGRESS !!

-Skill for Snips : to shutdown or restart the raspberry Pi.
+Skill for Snips :
+ - to shutdown or restart the raspberry Pi,
+ - to start or stop the wifi communication,
+ - to announce the temperature of the system.

+Snips App : "Actions sur le Raspberry Pi" by Snips-RS-User.

 # Generated Snips skill